 SI/2013-32 April 10, 2013

-Order Fixing the Day on which this Order is made as the Day on which Certain Provisions of the Act Come into Force
+Order Fixing September 2, 2013 as the Day on which Part 4 of the Act Comes into Force

-His Excellency the Governor General in Council, on the recommendation of the Minister of Health, pursuant to subsection 15(2) of the Protecting Canadians from Unsafe Drugs Act (Vanessa’s Law), chapter 24 of the Statutes of Canada, 2014, fixes the day on which this Order is made as the day on which section 5 and subsections 6(3) and (4) of that Act comes into force, other than sections 163 and 164, which came into force on assent.
+His Excellency the Governor General in Council, on the recommendation of the Minister of Finance, pursuant to section 165 of the Sustaining Canada’s Economic Recovery Act, chapter 25 of the Statutes of Canada, 2010, fixes September 2, 2013 as the day on which Part 4 of that Act comes into force, other than sections 163 and 164, which came into force on assent.

 (This note is not part of the Order.)